 Description of the action

-Pheromone plugs can be placed in the forest to reduce damage to the bark beetle.
-Place the pheromone traps at least 15-20 m away from the middle and older spruces to prevent worm damage.
-The spruce bark beetle starts its flight in spring when the birches start to leaf out and the second flight starts in mid-July.
-Therefore, put pheromone traps in the forest with the arrival of warm weather in spring (around mid-April) and after Midsummer.
-Clean pheromone traps of dead and trapped wolverines once a week (the smell of dead wolverines is more of a deterrent).
+To reduce spruce bark beetle damage, pheromone traps can be placed in the forest.
+Place pheromone traps at least 15-20m away from middle-aged and older spruces to prevent beetles from damaging the spruces.
+The spruce bark beetle begins its flight in spring when birches start to leaf out, and the second flight begins in mid-July.
+Therefore, place pheromone traps in the forest with the arrival of warm weather in spring (around mid-April) and after Midsummer Day.
+Clean pheromone traps of dead and captured beetles weekly (the smell of dead beetles acts more as a repellent).

 Why?

-The use of pheromone plugs is a preventive way to keep bark beetles away from middle-aged and older spruce trees, but it is not a very effective way.
-The use of pheromone traps provides information on the abundance of spruce bark beetles and can then be used to trap trees if necessary.
+Using pheromone traps is a preventive method to keep spruce bark beetles away from middle-aged and older spruce forests, though it is not highly effective.
+Pheromone traps provide information on spruce bark beetle population levels, allowing forest managers to decide whether trap trees should be used.